How to book Greek ferry tickets – Travel tips & info

 English version of Ferries in Greece website

-There are plenty of websites selling tickets for Greek ferries.
+Numerous websites sell tickets for Greek ferries.
 However, as a Greek, I always use FerriesInGreece before traveling to the islands.
-The website is very reliable, and its search engine is always up-to-date.
+The website is very reliable, and its search engine is always up to date.
 Moreover, I always appreciate websites that offer a clean interface and detailed information regarding pricing.

 Therefore, the first thing you need to do is visit the FerriesInGreece website.
-It should look more or less like the image above.
-You can choose between a variety of languages for a smoother booking experience.
+It should resemble the image above, more or less.
+You can choose from a variety of languages to ensure a smoother booking experience.

 Step 2: Choose between a simple trip and island-hopping